Merveille Papela: Club career

 Papela made his professional debut for Mainz 05 in the Bundesliga on 3 January 2021, coming on as a substitute in the 89th minute for Phillipp Mwene against Bayern Munich.
 The away match finished as a 5–2 loss.

 On 24 August 2022, Papela joined SV Sandhausen on a season-long loan.

+On 20 May 2024, Mainz 05 announced that Papela will leave the club after this season.

+On 26 June 2024, Papela signed with Darmstadt 98.

 International career

 Born in Germany, Papela is of Congolese descent.
 He has appeared for the Germany under-15 to under-18 and under-20 national teams.
 He was included in the Germany U17 team for the 2018 UEFA European Under-17 Championship in England.
 He made three appearances in the tournament, in which Germany were eliminated in the group stage.